vessoutraore/alx-system_engineering-devops/README.md

 **TECHNOLOGIES** :
 *C programming*, *Graphic programming*, *Unix programming*, *Data Structures & algorithms*, *Reverse engineering & security*.
 *Create a complete web service from databases, back-end and an amazing front-end website with the latest technologies.

+# Learning Objectives
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/?fbclid=IwAR2K5_BGPVo0QjJXkOIIqNsqcXK4lTskPWJvA0asKQIGtCPWaQBdKmj1Ztg "explain to anyone"), without the help of Google: